-EIFL’s work with 47 universities and research institutes in Kenya, Tanzania and Uganda over the past three years has led to a dramatic increase in the amount of research published in open access (OA) in the three east African countries.
+EIFL’s work with over 40 universities and research institutes in Kenya, Tanzania and Uganda over the past three years has led to a dramatic increase in the amount of research published in open access (OA) in the three east African countries.

 As a result, important research from the region is now visible and freely available online, for use and re-use by other local and international researchers, by educators and students, and by governments and policy makers.
 The increase in OA opens up opportunities for researchers to collaborate internationally, and improves university visibility and profiles.